January 13, 2017 | Leave a comment

 Add sugar and stir again.
 Add half of the flour as well as the salt, baking powder and ground cardamom.
 Add the ½ egg (preserve the other half for brushing before baking).

-Gently brush each bun with the remainder of the egg wash and bake in a hot oven (200ºC) for about 8-10 minutes or until baked through – keep an eye on them as they can burn quickly.
+Gently brush each bun with the remainder of the egg wash and bake in a hot oven (200ºC) for about 8-10 minutes or until baked through – keep an eye on them as they can burn quickly and note that baking time may vary depending on your oven.
 Remove from oven and cover the tray with a lightly damp tea towel immediately – this will prevent the buns from forming a crust.